We blog for a number of different reasons. This guide gives background information about the blog and instructions on how to blog.

 Commit your changes and create a pull request.
 Tag the communications coordinator plus any other colleagues whose review you’d like on the pull request for your blogpost for a final proofread.

-Once approved, merge your pull request.
+Once approved, your pull request will be merged and published.

 - The Foundation for Public Code communications plan has more information about our goals, audiences and messages